Merikasarmi Naval Barracks

 The Senate Palace, or the Government Palace is one of the three large building projects which Engel was urgently to undertake upon his arrival in Helsinki in 1816.
 Out of the three, the Government Palace on the eastern side of Senate Square was the most prominent, and truly massive compared to any of the older buildings existing.

-The palace was built to accommodate the Senate of the autonomic country, but as an ever-present building on the central square it also symbolised the benevolence of the Emperor and the power of Mother Russia.
+The palace was built to accommodate the Senate of the autonomous country, but as an ever-present building on the central square it also symbolised the benevolence of the Emperor and the power of Mother Russia.

 The original 1818 plan comprised a main wing facing the Senate square, four pavilions in each corner of the block and lower annexes spanning between each pavilion, enclosing a secured courtyard at the centre of the block.
 The three-storey main wing still appears very much as it did in 1822 when it was inaugurated, the other wings being altered throughout the years and now matching the height of the main wing.